vitucordeiro/relay-workshop/README.md

 - pnpm - we need to use yarn, as npm does not support workspaces yet
 - node lts - we recommend using node LTS version, and nvm to manage your node version
 - mongo - you can
+- brew - if you will install mongo

+# Brew

+## How to install brew
+Follow the steps on: https://brew.sh/

 ## Mongo